Summer Travel Study

 Financial aid for Summer Sessions Travel Study programs is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the financial aid application process, please visit the Financial Aid section of this Web site.

-In Vienna, Dresden and Berlin, students will reside at centrally located hotels or hostels.
-In Munich the hotel is in a pleasant suburb with easy access to the city center.
-All housing is double occupancy, except for Dresden where students will stay for one night in a 4-6 bed hostel room.
+In Vienna and Berlin, students will reside at centrally located hotels or hostels.
+In Munich, the hotel is in a pleasant suburb with easy access to the city center.
+All housing is double occupancy, except for stop-over cities where students will stay for one night in a 4-6 bed hostel room.

 UCLA Summer Sessions reserves the right to change housing location.
 Should this be necessary, we will arrange comparable accommodations elsewhere.